-- Enter a domain name in your organization.
-The Enable security defaults toggle will load.
+- Search for a domain name in your organization.

 - If there are linked domains in your organization, select See list of domains in this organization to see which domains will be affected by changes to security defaults.

-- To enable or disable security defaults, turn on or turn off the Enable security defaults toggle, and then select Save.
+- To enable or disable security defaults, turn on (shows green) or turn off the Enable security defaults toggle, and then select Save.

 You’ll see a confirmation that security defaults were enabled or disabled successfully.

-- Sign in to the Azure portal.
+- Sign in to the Microsoft Entra admin center.
 Use your Microsoft 365 email address and password (your GoDaddy username and password won't work here).
-If you don't have access to your sign-in method, first reset your MFA.

 - Select Save.
-You'll see confirmation that your security defaults saved.
+You’ll see a confirmation that security defaults were enabled or disabled successfully.